laravel/docs/scheduling.md

 			 ->daily()
 			 ->sendOutputTo($filePath);

 Using the `emailOutputTo` method, you may e-mail the output to an e-mail address of your choice.
-Note that the output must first be sent to a file using the `sendOutputTo` method:
+Note that the output must first be sent to a file using the `sendOutputTo` method.
+Also, before e-mailing the output of a task, you should configure Laravel's [e-mail services](/docs/{{version}}/mail):

 	$schedule->command('foo')
 			 ->daily()